Mexico's history can be read many ways but, to us, it’s most legible in food.

 We love traveling around Mexico in the name of eating good food, but Mexico City has a unique quality.
-Eating your way through the city gives you a cross section of Mexican food because you can find food from pretty much every corner of the country.
-In fact, Mexico City’s street food scene is so celebrated that it is even recognized as an UNESCO Intangible Cultural Heritage.
+Eating your way through the city gives you a cross-section of Mexican food because you can find food from pretty much every corner of the country.
+In fact, Mexico City’s street food scene is so celebrated that it is even recognized as a UNESCO Intangible Cultural Heritage.

 The Iconic Food To Eat When You Travel To Mexico City

-When we arrrange travel planing services for our concierge clients who are traveling to Mexico City, the most common question we get asked is what are the most popular foods in Mexico.
+When we arrange travel planning services for our concierge clients who are traveling to Mexico City, the most common question we get asked is what are the most popular foods in Mexico.
 We don't like to play favorites but you can go wrong starting with the classics.

 So here is a traditional Mexican food list that covers our favorite classic foods to eat when you travel to Mexico City:

 As we've said before Mexican breakfast foods top our Mexico food list so we're all about having that first meal of the day.